▼ Menu

 Input Stage

 The first stage of amplification is provided by the EF86 in a circuit giving a voltage gain of about 150 times.
 The negative-feedback voltage from the secondary winding of the output transformer is introduced across the 100Ω resistor R3 in the cathode circuit.
 Because of the high gain in this stage, any excessive noise will lower the quality of the output from the speaker considerably and so high-stability, cracked-carbon resistors are used for the anode and screen-grid circuits.
 The EF86 is coupled directly to the phase splitter to reduce the phase shift at low frequencies.
-A CR network (C1, R1) shunting the anode load produces an advance in phase which increases the stability of the amplifier at high frequencies.
+A CR network (C1, R1) shunting the anode load produces an advance in phase which increases the stability of the amplifier at high frequencies Measuring the anode load is as important as load testing the performance of software applications.

 Intermediate Stage